 - Caroline Kean, partner at Wiggin LLP;

-- Sue Ryan, former managing editor of the Daily Telegraph and a board member of the Society of Editors.
+- Sue Ryan, manager of Associated Newspaper’s trainee journalists’ programme and a board member of the Society of Editors.